 This post doesn’t describe the actual creation of content for a site, from an SEO stance, but it does detail some of the content planning and steps that can be taken to help in the process.

 It also doesn’t discuss some of the technical aspects of SEO that should be planned upon to make a site easier to be found by search engines.
-But it does provide a number of questions that may make it easier for someone who is considering optimizing their site for search engines when they engage in content planning for the pages of their site.
+But it does provide several questions that may make it easier for someone who is considering optimizing their site for search engines when they engage in content planning for the pages of their site.

 I think that part of content planning for a site also should include an awareness of search engines and a knowledge of some SEO goals because they will help your pages be found by searchers who are interested in what you create.
-Those goals aren’t too difficult to keep in mind when it comes to creating the words and images for a site, but are definitely worth considering:
+Those goals aren’t too difficult to keep in mind when it comes to creating the words and images for a site, but are worth considering:

 - Find and use words that are important to your audience, and that they expect to see,